 Client Services Assistant | The Conservation Center

-Role responsibilities are focused on providing assistance and support to other members of the Client Services team as leads, opportunities, and accounts develop.
+Role responsibilities are focused on aiding and supporting other members of the Client Services team as leads, opportunities, and accounts develop.
 This position requires excellent verbal and written communication skills.
-The Client Services Assistant works quickly, promptly, and accurately to ensure the satisfaction of The Center's clients through the quality and accuracy of artwork documentation.
-This is a detail-oriented role that provides exposure to nearly all aspects of conservation.
+The Client Services Assistant works quickly, promptly, and accurately to ensure the satisfaction of The Center's clients.
+This is a detail-oriented role in a fast-paced environment that provides exposure to nearly all aspects of conservation.

 - Promptly answer telephone and email inquiries.